justentropy-lol/entropy-docs/docs/02_ENTROPY_ZERO/07_firmware_guides/02_windows.md

   * Click <kbd>Open</kbd>

 ### Step 3: Connect to WiFi [ESP32 boards only support the 2.4GHz band]

+**IMPORTANT:** Ensure that your WiFi access point is configured to use only the 2.4GHz band.
+If both 2.4GHz and 5GHz bands are enabled, disable the 5GHz band to avoid connection issues.

 * Download an ESP WiFi config app from your app store
   * The following have been tested